Headshot ©Aleks Skibniewska

 Biography

 Dr Méabh Ní Fhuartháin is a lecturer at the Centre for Irish Studies, University of Galway, specializing in Irish Music and Dance Studies and also is Director of Undergraduate Programmes in Irish Studies.
 Most recently, Méabh has published a monograph, Heading to the Fleadh: Festival, Cultural Revival and Traditional Music, 1951-1969.
 She has contributed articles and reviews to a wide variety of journals and was also a subject editor in Popular Music for the landmark Encyclopaedia of Music in Ireland (UCD Press, 2013).
 She co-edited a special issue of Éire-Ireland: An Interdisciplinary Journal of Irish Studies, titled Nótaí-Notes: Music and Ireland (2019) and the special issue Women and Traditional/Folk Music in Ethnomusicology Ireland (2021).
-Méabh is particularly interested in the institutionalisation of musical revival in Ireland during the twentieth century, and popular music studies.
+Méabh is particularly interested in the institutionalisation of musical revival in Ireland during the twentieth century, music and migration, gender and popular music studies.
 Published articles/chapters include work on the commemorative representations of Ireland through music; pop music and emigration; masculinities and Irish popular music; dance genealogies in Galway and the institutionalisation of traditional music and dance in Ireland.
-Méabh welcomes expressions of interest in these and cognate areas of research for doctoral and post-doctoral projects.
+A contributor to national media as a cultural critic, Méabh currently sits on the national board of Music Generation, Ireland's national music education programme.

 Research Interests